 6. A vegetable-based soup or leftover dinner is another popular pre-training snack for my kids (usually before afternoon training).
 When I make soup I always make extra to freeze in recycled jars for quick, easy snacks.
 I have loads of healthy soup recipes here.

 It’s so important that kids love their sport and that they feel energised and strong during and after training and competitions.
 The food they eat very much impacts on both their performance and enjoyment so I believe it’s worth going the extra mile to make sure it is the very best thing for their growing bodies.

 In a nut-shell:

 - Fruits and vegetables are particularly good sources of both simple and complex carbohydrates, and provide ample glucose to fuel sporty kids bodies because they:

 -have a high water content, to aid in building glycogen (muscle energy) stores

 -provide bioavailable antioxidants, to help clear free radicals formed during aerobic exercise

 -as well as providing essential vitamins and minerals, to aid in building protein and providing energy

-Refined carbohydrate, sugary foods, sports drinks, lollies and snow cones DO NOT improve your child’s energy, sports performance or long-term health and wellbeing (in fact quite the opposite).
+3. Refined carbohydrate, sugary foods, up-and-go, sports drinks, lollies and snow cones DO NOT improve your child’s energy, sports performance or long-term health and wellbeing (in fact quite the opposite).